Compute Optimal Scaling of Skills: Knowledge vs Reasoning: Experiments

 Next, we look at how this trade-off impacts the validation loss, indicative of the aggregate model performance.
 Since our original APE COs were projected from the scaling law parameters given by~\citet{llama3}, we would ideally conduct this analysis using the Llama 3 validation set.
 However, details of this validation set are unreleased, so, instead, we sample three different validation datasets from different publicly available pretraining datasets: FineWeb, FineWeb-Edu~\citep{penedo2024the} comprising educational webpages filtered from FineWeb, and The Stack~\cite{Kocetkov2022TheStack}, a \code-based pretraining dataset.
 We randomly draw 20K samples from each of these datasets to produce a much smaller validation set.
 For FineWeb\footnote{ \url{https://huggingface.co/datasets/HuggingFaceFW/fineweb}} and FineWeb-Edu,\footnote{ \url{https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu}} we draw the samples from their 10B token sample splits.
 For The Stack, we draw the samples from the subsampled The Stack Smol, containing a small subset of approximately $0.1\%$ of The Stack.\footnote{ \url{https://huggingface.co/datasets/bigcode/the-stack-smol}}

 In \cref{fig:crossover_nll}, we show the NLL for all validation sets, using the same axis as in \cref{fig:crossover_kc}.
 The vertical dashed line indicates the optimal point from \cref{fig:crossover_kc}.
 A first striking observation is that all the chosen validation sets track either \knowledge or \code quite closely: while the loss on FineWeb and FineWeb-Edu monotonically increases with the amount of code data, the opposite is true for The Stack.
 We do not see evidence of a mix of \knowledge and \code in the validation sets, which might have presented itself as a U-shaped curve, rather than the monotonically increasing or decreasing curves that we observe.
-To compute appropriate scaling laws, none of these validation sets would thus have resulted in COs aligned with \emph{both} skills.
+To compute appropriate scaling laws, none of these validation sets would thus have resulted in COs aligned with \emph{both} skills. \textbf{This result implies that it is possible to align COs between skills, and that this should be done in practice to balance desired skills.}